sonic2kk/steamtinkerlaunch/README.md

 ![stl starter](https://github.com/frostworx/repo-assets/blob/master/gifs/stl-command.gif)

 *A little script which automatically does this for every game in the Steam library can be found [here](https://gist.github.com/frostworx/36bd76e705a0c87af523fa57cfeebaf8)*

+**To use stl with a linux native game this option needs to be selected, as Steam automatically downloads the windows build, when using a "Steam Compatibility Tool"!**

 #### Steam Compatibility Tool
 **stl** can also be used as Steam Compatibility Tool, simply by using the **stl** built-in [Command Line](#Command-Line) options: